alirezamohamadiam/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README.md

 ### 2. Data Preparation

 **Dataset:**
-Download the "CIC IoMT dataset 2024" dataset in CSV format from [here](https://www.unb.ca/cic/datasets/iomt-dataset-2024.html).
+Download the "CIC IoMT dataset 2024" dataset in CSV format from [here](https://www.unb.ca/cic/datasets/iomt-dataset-2024.html)(details in README_DATA.md).
 After downloading, extract and place the CSV files in the appropriate directories (`data/train/` and `data/test/`).

 ### 3. Training and Evaluation